aureuserp/dev-docs/src/master/advanced/chatter/actions/file.md

 ```

 - Allows **multiple file uploads**.
-- Stores files in the `chats-attachments` directory.
+- Stores files in the `chats-attachments` directory on the `public` disk, preserving original filenames.
 - Users can **download, preview, reorder, and delete** files.

 ## **File Validation**